-With nearly 200 years of combined legal experience and over $850 million recovered for our clients, our team has earned the trust of injured Carolina workers and their families.
+With nearly 200 years of combined legal experience and over $850 million recovered for our clients (see disclaimer below), our team has a reputation for being some of the best lawyers in the region and has earned the trust of injured Carolina workers and their families.
 We will help you understand your right to benefits and explore all the compensation you’re entitled to.

-How Can Riddle & Riddle Injury Lawyers Help With My Workers’ Compensation Claim in Raleigh, NC?
+Why Choose Riddle & Riddle Injury Lawyers to Help Me With My Workers’ Compensation Claim in Raleigh, NC?

 When you choose Riddle & Riddle Injury Lawyers, you’ll benefit from a dedicated legal team with nearly two centuries of combined experience.
-We’ve recovered hundreds of millions for injured clients to date, and we’re confident we can help you as well.
+We’ve recovered hundreds of millions for injured clients to date (see disclaimer below), and we’re confident we can help you as well.
+Beyond our experience and favorable case results, we have been recognized by the Multi-Million Dollar Advocates Forum, Super Lawyers, Martindale-Hubbell, and other reputable legal organizations.

 We want you to focus on healing while we focus on getting you compensation.
 Contact us today to schedule a free consultation with a workers’ compensation lawyer in Raleigh, North Carolina.

-Under state law, most North Carolina employers with three or more employees must carry workers’ compensation insurance.
+Under the Workers’ Compensation Act, most North Carolina employers with three or more employees must carry workers’ compensation insurance.
 The law covers most full-time, part-time, and seasonal employees who suffer a work-related injury or illness, regardless of fault.
+It also sets deadlines for reporting injuries and filing claims.

 Exemptions exist for certain agricultural workers, domestic employees, and independent contractors.
-However, many misclassified workers may still be entitled to benefits.
+However, many misclassified workers may still be eligible to receive workers’ compensation benefits.

 How Much Is My Raleigh Workers’ Compensation Case Worth?